Justintime50/homebrew-releaser/README.md

           # Optional - string
           test: 'assert_match("my script output", shell_output("my-script-command"))'

+          # Custom download strategy you want to use for downloading formula.
+          # Optional - string
+          download_strategy: GitHubPrivateRepositoryReleaseDownloadStrategy

           # Adds URL and checksum targets for different OS and architecture pairs.
 Using this option assumes
           # a tar archive exists on your GitHub repo with the following URL pattern (this cannot be customized):
           # https://github.com/{GITHUB_OWNER}/{REPO_NAME}/releases/download/{TAG}/{REPO_NAME}-{VERSION}-{OPERATING_SYSTEM}-{ARCHITECTURE}.tar.gz'